benfiola/game-server-helper/README.md

 Boilerplate, in this case, includes:

 - Wiring up a basic CLI for the entrypoint
-  - Provide hook for auto-publish behavior (if needed)
   - Provide hook for health checks (if needed)
   - Provide hook for entrypoint
   - Provide print version command